muchcauliflower/SQL-Journal/README.md

 This is the roadmap I decided to follow.

 ## My current Knowledge for SQL (As of July 25)
-- I am unsure for whether or not my current knowledge with sql, SSMS is enough.
+- I am unsure for whether or not my current knowledge with SSMS is enough.
 Hence why i'm restarting